-You and your freelancer or agency should discuss and agree upon all milestone amounts ($5 minimum), deliverables, and deadlines prior to beginning work.
+For a successful start, you and your freelancer or agency should discuss, and agree upon, all milestone amounts, ($5 minimum) deliverables, and deadlines prior to beginning work.
 You can discuss all potential milestones during the interview phase, or you can create additional milestones as the contract progresses.

 Over the course of the contract, your freelancer will submit work for milestones for your review.
 You’ll have 14 days to either request changes or approve the work.The funds you deposited in escrow will be released upon your approval of the work, or within 14 days if you take no action.

-If you would like your freelancer or agency to edit their submitted work, it is important to mark Request Changes on the contract in Upwork.
-You will also have the option to release a different amount of money (less or more) for a given milestone — it’s important to us to give you the flexibility you need to adapt to project changes as they come up.
+If you would like your freelancer to edit their submitted work, it is important to mark Request Changes on the contract in Upwork.
+You’ll also have the option to release a different amount of money (less or more) for a given milestone — it’s important to us to give you the flexibility you need to adapt to project changes as they come up.

 Best Practice: Setting Milestone Expectations

 You may only fund one milestone at a time, with a $5 minimum per milestone.
 Funds must be released on the current milestone before the next one can be activated and funded.
 You can choose to release a partial payment (including if you set the milestone at the $5 minimum), any remaining funds can be used to fund the next milestone, or you can request an escrow refund for the remaining amount.